Captain Midnight, the Bush King: Alfred Dampier version

-The play was rewritten by Alfred Dampier (Rolfe's father in law), writing as "Adam Pierre".
+The play was rewritten by Alfred Dampier, Rolfe's father in law, writing as "Adam Pierre".
 He set the play entirely in Australia, changed the hero from being the son of a Cornish mine owner to the son of a wealthy Australian station owner, added a fifth act, renamed the hero Captain Midnight instead of Captain Dart, and added a role for himself as an old bushman, Ned Harling (In the original Harling was a publican but only in a small part).
 The play ends with Edgar marrying Thelma, leaving Elsa alone.

 The play premiered in Sydney on 26 January 1901.
 It was very popular and was frequently performed throughout the 1900s.

 Production

 Lottie Lyell and Raymond Longford appeared in the movie as second leads.
 According to contemporary reports, the actors researched their roles for seven months – this may be a reference to the amount of time they had played the parts on stage.

-Charles Cozens Spencer hired Englishman Alan J. Williamson to oversee production.
+Cosens Spencer hired Englishman Alan J. Williamson to oversee production.
 Williamson later said that the script only came to half a dozen pages and was carefully written to not have any interior scenes as there were no studio facilities at the time.
 Shooting took place in the Sydney suburbs of Narrabeen and Frenchs Forest, as well as in the Blue Mountains, with an average of five or six scenes being filmed a day.
 Williamson claimed occasionally reshoots were needed but the actors were unavailable because of theatrical commitments, so they would just write a title to cover it.
 The budget was originally £300 but went up to £800.

 Williamson said that Raymond Longford also worked as his assistant and was a "tower of strength" throughout the shoot.

 The scene of Captain Midnight leaping off a cliff on horseback into a river and swimming away admit a hail of bullets was well received and "soon became obligatory for bushrangers in Australian cinema folklore."
 It has been suggested this scene was inspired by a similar moment in Alfred Dampier's 1891 Wild West drama The Scout.

 Some lines of verse by Joseph L Goodman appeared on screen.